scubamuc/scubamuc.github.io/Readme.md

 [Nextcloud-snap Export](https://github.com/scubamuc/scubamuc.github.io/blob/scubamuc/wiki-md/NEXTCLOUD.snap--backup_nextcloud-export.md) may be scripted

-## restore export using nextcloud.import
+## Restore export using nextcloud.import

 * when moving to new device, be sure to install nextcloud-snap first
 * nextcloud.import replaces previous installation incl.
 DB and data